WorldBrain/Memex/Readme.md

 ## Full-Text Search in Bookmarks:

-Search with every word of all websites & PDFs you bookmarked, filter by time, domain and tags.
+Search with every word of all websites & PDFs you bookmarked, tagged, listed, or annotated.
+Filter by time, domain, list, or tags.
 ![](https://user-images.githubusercontent.com/7870039/75158724-a8b7d500-570e-11ea-9d35-0255cb9ea2da.gif)

 ## Highlights, Notes & Annotations: